 Challenges in Nursing: In the Beginning

-In the mid-1800s, the act of nursing consisted of women taking care of family members in their homes.
-Nightingale saw the value of extending this type of care beyond the home.
-She had a vision for overcoming these early challenges in nursing, which would serve as an opportunity for both women and the profession to gain notice.
+In the mid-1800s, the act of nursing consisted of women taking care of family members in their homes, and establishing nursing as a legitimate profession was a challenge.
+However, Nightingale saw the value of extending this type of care beyond the home, which would serve as an opportunity for both women and the profession to gain notice.

 During the Crimean War, the British government assigned Nightingale and her small band of nurses to one of their military hospitals.
-They sanitized walls, let fresh air in, prepared healthy food, and dispensed medicine.
+They sanitized walls, let fresh air in, prepared healthy food and dispensed medicine.
+Not only were these changes made, Florence also used the scientific methods of observation and data analysis to determine their effects.
 In a matter of weeks, death rates dropped and countless soldiers regained health.

 Challenges in Nursing: 20th Century

-Challenges in nursing moved to the hospital environment when care became more common in public facilities than homes.
-With this motion, a new problem arose: the quality of care was inconsistent and depended on the hospital.
+In the 20th century, nursing care became more common in public facilities than in homes.
+However, the quality of care was inconsistent and depended on the hospital.

-As time went on, more standards in nursing were put into place.
+As time went on, more standards were put into place to combat these inconsistencies and nursing challenges.
 Hospitals began providing their own training schools for nurses.
 This required nurses to learn on the job rather than at a university.

 Inadvertently, this led to gender segregation in the field and promoted the stereotype that nursing was “women’s work.”
 These challenges in nursing were the norm until the latter half of the 20th century.

 With the evolution of technology and industrialization, the nursing profession began to expand beyond hospital walls.
-Programs in community colleges, technical colleges, and universities replaced hospital training programs.
+In 1965 the American Nurses Association (ANA) released a position statement calling for nursing education to move to the higher educational setting in an attempt to professionalize the role.
+Programs in community colleges, technical colleges and universities replaced hospital training programs.